 Plan your maintenance or downtime to occur during the cache fill window in order to minimize service disruption to our shared subscribers.

-Plan to drain appliances of traffic 2 to 3 hours in advance of the maintenance.
-This will serve to direct any new Netflix viewing activity to an alternate source, and sessions that are currently associated with the appliance should finish by the start of the maintenance period.
-You can disable and drain appliances from the Open Connect Partner Portal following these instructions: Draining and disabling appliances
+Plan to drain appliances of traffic 2 to 3 hours in advance of disconnecting or powering down appliances, so that sessions that are currently associated with the appliance will finish by the start of the maintenance period and new Netflix viewing activity is directed to an alternate source.

 After completion of maintenance, please ensure that the OCAs are re-enabled to serve traffic.
 This will redirect new session starts away from the alternate sources.